MicrosoftDocs/azure-devops-docs/docs/notifications/howto-manage-organization-notifications-settings.md

 ## Manage the default delivery setting
 Choose to allow or block delivery of emails for all subscriptions owned by a team or a group.
 This is a default setting which applies only if the team or group has not explicitly set the option.

-1. Navigate to the organization notifications setings hub.
-Click [here](navigating-the-ux.md#navigating-to-the-organization-level-notifications-hub) to learn how.
+1. Navigate to the organization notifications setings page.
+Click [here](navigating-the-ux.md#navigating-to-the-organization-level-notifications-page) to learn how.
 1. Click the *Settings* tab.
 1. Configure the default delivery setting